 The top level of Wilcox Chapel also provides a quiet place for prayer and meditation.

 Baptist Campus Ministries (BCM) – provides opportunities for worship and fellowship through service and ministry, guides students in Christian growth and discipleship, and involvement in responsible church membership.

 AB is also proud to be a member of the West Virginia Campus Compact.
 Campus Compact is a national coalition of more than 1,100 College and University Presidents—representing some 6 million students— who are committed to fulfilling the civic purposes of higher education.

-Alderson Broaddus University is home to seven Greek organizations.
-The Greek community is comprised of three local fraternities, three local sororities, and one national sorority.
-All Greek organizations are governed by the All Greek Council.
+Alderson Broaddus University is home to local Greek-letter organizations.
+Greek-letter organizations are governed by the All Greek Council.

-- Lambda Sigma Phi sorority – is an academic Greek organization and the purpose is to promote friendship, to encourage association among various majors and to establish a group to participate in campus functions, to promote social activities for the whole campus community as well as among the members, to promote scholarship among members by emphasizing academics as a top priority, and to show interest in the University and community by performing at least two service projects each semester.
+Lambda Sigma Phi Sorority – is a Greek academic organization and the purpose is to promote friendship, to encourage association among various majors and to establish a group to participate in campus functions, to promote social activities for the whole campus community as well as among the members, to promote scholarship among members by emphasizing academics as a top priority, and to show interest in the University and community by performing at least two service projects each semester.

-- Phi Kappa Delta sorority – AB Greek organization with the purpose: to create through service, a sense of responsibility, encourages academic achievement, provide an opportunity for leadership, promote an integrated fellowship, and stimulate social activities.
+Phi Kappa Delta Sorority – seeks to create through service, a sense of responsibility, encourages academic achievement, provide an opportunity for leadership, promote an integrated fellowship, and stimulate social activities on campus.

 Sigma Delta Nu (“The Delphics”) – provides social activities for its brothers and organized service projects to the campus and the surrounding community.
 The brothers volunteer and raise money for the American Legion throughout the year.